Reefton tramping tracks - Big River to Waiuta

 Waiuta to Big River

-From the historic Waiuta Township this track takes you though the beech forest to Big River’s tussock lands and its prestigious past.
+From the historic Waiuta Township this track takes you though the beech forest to Big River’s tussock lands.
 Stay overnight at the Big River Hut that overlooks the old mine and relics.

 Time/Distance: 4 Hours/11km